About New Aberdeen College

 We proclaim and submit to the unique and universal Lordship of Jesus Christ, the Son of God, our only Savior from sin, judgment and hell, until He comes.
 In our studies and our service, our prayer and our work, He sanctifies us by his Holy Spirit to be his holy people, glorifying Him in the love of God and neighbor.

-The Value of a Classical,
+The Value of a Classical Christian Liberal Arts Degree

-A classical, liberal arts degree contributes toward the moral and academic development of the student in a manner unique to modern colleges.
+Our classical Christian studies degrees contribute to the moral and academic development of the student in a manner unique to modern colleges.
 This is the education of great men such as Marcus Aurelius, John Calvin, Isaac Newton, Franz Joseph Haydn, and Thomas Jefferson.
 These men, all champions of Western culture, exhibit the type of influence that persons trained to think liberally – literally, “freely,” able to think independently – can have on culture.
 In this tradition, New Aberdeen College cultivates virtue and wisdom to present our students mature in Christ (Col. 1:28).

 This education’s contribution to one’s personal development comes first.
 When properly understood, a classical, liberal arts education develops the cardinal virtues: prudence, justice, fortitude, and temperance.
 When Christian scholarship elevates the liberal arts, that list expands to other virtues, namely faith, hope, and charity.
 This ethical component is unique among educational institutions in contemporary settings, but it is the highest expression of the classical mode of education.
 This ethical dimension undergirds the classical liberal arts education, producing virtuous students.